UVA-CS3240-S19/HoosHome/README.md

 In the top navbar:
 * BUY - Allows you to view existing properties
 * SELL - Allows you to create a new listing (must be signed-in)
-* HELP – Takes you to instructions for the site
+* HELP – Takes you to our README.md
-* LOGIN WITH GOOGLE – Go to the login page (Must use a virginia.edu email address)
+* LOGIN WITH GOOGLE – Go to the login page (Must use a virginia.edu email address or be Professor Sherriff)

 On the listings page, you can look at the properties.
 At the top, there are a filter and sort toggle that allows you to do the respective action on the houses according to properties like price and rating.
 If you want a more detailed view for a specific property, you can click “contact property” to view more information on each property.